eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 assertFalse(consumer.probability());
 ~~~

 We can achieve the same outcome in JavaScript that we had in C# but it works in a *very* different way.
-There is no dependency injection container though since there is no interface-to-implementation mapping required.
+There is no dependency injection container since there is no interface-to-implementation mapping required, or even possible.
 In this way, a dynamic language has no need for a dependency injection container and it doesn't even make sense to have one.

-Howe, we *do* still have dependencies.
-There are not assemblies since JavaScript is *interpreted*.
+However, we *do* still have dependencies.
+There are no assemblies since JavaScript is *interpreted*.
 This means that we ever only have source files that we work with.
 Therefore, in order to use a dependency we have to use the *source code file* containing the code we wish to make use of.
 This is where we end up with a whole host of `<script>` tags.
 It is also important that the script tags be ordered correctly to represent the *dependency graph* correctly since we cannot make use of a dependency unless the code for that dependency has been executed in the JavaScript environment.

 If you have ever done any JavaScript development you will know about the `<script>` tag.
 In this article I will use the script tag to synchronously execute external JavaScript by using the `src` attribute.
 There are some variations on the use of the `<script>` tag but they are beyond the scope of this article.

 Our dependencies are usually added in an `html` file.
-Since the scripts are loaded immediately and block any rendering they should be placed at the bottom of the page just before the closing `</body>` tag.
+Since the scripts are loaded immediately, and block any rendering, they should be placed at the bottom of the page just before the closing `</body>` tag.
 On a side note, we need to add any stylesheets to the top of the page in the `<head>` tag to apply styling to the page while we wait for those `<script>` tags to load:

 ~~~ html
 <html>